wp-plugins/external-video-for-everybody/readme.txt

 *External "Video for Everybody"* is a WordPress plugin that you can use to show videos on your WordPress site.
 You enter a simple shortcode on your page, and the plugin generates the HTML to deliver the media.
-Browsers that understand the HTML5 tag will use Ogg/Theora .ogv files and secondarily MPEG/H.264 .mp4 files.
-Other browsers can play the .mp4 with a QuickTime plugin, if they have it.
-Still other browsers can use Flash to play the .mp4.
+Browsers that understand the HTML5 tag will display MPEG/H.264 (.mp4) files or Ogg/Theora (.ogv) files.
+Other browsers can use Flash to play the .mp4.
 In all cases, the markup includes links to download the media files.
 The HTML used here diverges only slightly from the [Video for Everybody](http://camendesign.com/code/video_for_everybody) model.
 See that site for fuller details.

-* My adaptation includes a poster .mp4 for the QuickTime object so that the full media file will download only when activated.
 * I add a class attribute to the tag to make it available for CSS styling
+* I have not yet incorporated WebM support

 This plugin is not for everybody, even if the video tries to be.
-If I were not writing my own plugin, I would probably be using the [Degradable HTML5 audio and video Plugin](http://soukie.net/degradable-html5-audio-and-video-plugin/) by Pavel Soukenik, but there are some differences worth noting.
-Soukenik's plugin goes straight to Flash rather than trying first to use QuickTime when the browser fails to recognize the &lt;video> tag.
-You might want that.
-My own plugin, adhering closely to the [Video for
+If I were not writing my own plugin, I would probably be using the [Degradable HTML5 audio and video Plugin](http://soukie.net/degradable-html5-audio-and-video-plugin/) by Pavel Soukenik.
+My plugin uses and will follow the [Video for
 Everybody](http://camendesign.com/code/video_for_everybody)
-approach, uses no JavaScript and falls back to QuickTime before Flash.
+approach.
 I also offer an options page where you can define site-wide default paths and dimensions.
-The defaults can be overridden in any particular shortcode, but in default cases this keeps the shortcode simple.
-In his favor, Soukenik's shortcodes give you more control over playback options.
+The defaults can be overridden in any particular shortcode, but if most of your video resides in the same place and has consistent dimensions, site-wide defaults keep the shortcodes simple.
+Soukenik's shortcodes give you more control over playback options.

 **Important:** The Safari browser will autobuffer the media files you link to using this